 What is your Period of Stay?
 Your period of stay should be written on your alien registration card or residence card.
 It is the period of time that you are legally allowed to live and work in Japan.
 Most JETs receive a three-year period of stay.
 Who needs to extend?
 If you are staying on […]

 Note: The Alien Registration system was abolished in summer 2012 and has been replaced by a new Residency system.
-Please view the following Ministry of Justice pamphlet for more details: http://www.immi-moj.go.jp/newimmiact_1/pdf/NewResidencyManagementSystem-%28EN%29.pdf Re-entry permits are no longer necessary if you will be out of Japan for less than one year, either for holders of the old […]
+Please view the following Ministry of Justice pamphlet for more details: http://www.immi-moj.go.jp/newimmiact_1/pdf/NewResidencyManagementSystem-%28EN%29.pdf For most third year JETs, the last day on your visa is also your last day of work.
+That means that, unless you leave […]